Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Introduction

 \subsection{Main Contributions}

 The main contributions of this paper are listed as follow:

-(1) We study a privacy notion called Local Information Privacy (LIP) for local data release (without a trusted third party), which relaxes the notion of LDP by incorporating prior knowledge.
-We formally derive the relationships between existing definitions and LIP.
+(1) We propose Local Information Privacy (LIP) for local data release (without a trusted third party), which relaxes the notion of LDP by incorporating prior knowledge and introducing latent variables.
+We formally derive the relationships between existing privacy definitions and LIP.

-(2) We apply the LIP notion to privacy-preserving data aggregation: we present a general framework to estimate a function of the collected data and minimize the mean squared error of the estimation while protecting each individual's privacy by satisfying LIP constraints.
-Our mechanism can be viewed as a general form of randomized response, also, we derive the optimal perturbation parameters and the utility-privacy tradeoff.
-We further consider a latent variable model, where the collected data is correlated with some private latent properties of each user.
+(2) We apply LIP to privacy-preserving data aggregation: we present a general framework to estimate a function of the collected data and minimize the mean squared error of the estimation while protecting each individual's privacy by satisfying LIP constraints.
+We consider three perturbation mechanisms.
+One can be viewed as a general form of the RR; the other two incorporate unary encoding and local hashing.
+We derive the optimal mechanisms for different scenarios on prior uncertainty and correlation between input data and latent secret.

-(3) We show how the proposed framework can be applied to different applications, including weighted summation as well as histogram.
-Both the optimal estimator at the curator and the perturbation mechanism at the user are derived.
-We derive the closed-form solutions for the model with the same utility function but with LDP privacy constraints, and theoretically compare the utility-privacy tradeoff with LIP models.
+(3) We consider two real-world applications in this paper, including weighted summation and histogram estimation.
+We demonstrate that considering prior knowledge helps the curator design an unbiased estimator, which significantly improves data utility by post-processing; On the other hand, for the users, we show how proposed mechanisms can be applied to these two applications.
+Compared with LDP based mechanisms, we show that LIP based mechanisms provide enhanced utility.

-(4) We validate our analysis using simulations on both synthetic and real-world datasets (Karosak, a website-click stream data set, and Adult, a survey of census income).
-Both theoretical and simulation results show that mechanisms under $\epsilon$-LIP always achieve a better utility-privacy tradeoff than those under $\epsilon$-LDP.
+(4) We validate our analysis by simulations on both synthetic and real-world datasets (Karosak, a website-click stream data set, and Adult, a survey of census income).
+We illustrate the impact of data correlation, input data domain, and prior uncertainty on data utility provided by different mechanisms.
+When compared to LDP based mechanisms, LIP based mechanisms always provide better utility.
+For input data with a large domain, encoding methods could potentially increase utility than compared to RR.